 Geysir Geothermal Area

-After lunch we head over to the geothermally active valley of Haukadalur where we will see the famous Geysir and many hot springs.
+After hitting the road again we'll make a short stop to look at some Icelandic horses, which are a common sight in the countryside of Iceland.
+After our meet & greet we head over to the geothermally active valley of Haukadalur where we will see the famous Geysir and many hot springs.
 We will also see Strokkur geyser, which spouts every five minutes or so and projects steaming water to a height of about 60-100 feet.

 Efstidalur - Icelandic farm